-Cravings for love and affection can occur for a variety of reasons aside from a desire for touch.
-Even if you have people in your life who love and care for you, you may still be unable to satisfy your cravings.
+Wanting love and affection can be caused by more than just wanting to be touched.
+Even if you have people who love and care for you, you may still be unable to satisfy your cravings.
 In this case, your desire for affection could be a symptom of something more serious.

 When You Grow Up Without affection

-People who have intense love cravings for physical affection frequently did not receive appropriate affection as children.
-Unfortunately, these people may go through life believing that they do not deserve to be held, loved, or appreciated.
-This can lead to them seeking self-love through other people, in an attempt to heal their wounds and compensate for the lack of affection.
+People with intense cravings for physical affection frequently do not receive appropriate respect as children.
+Unfortunately, these people may live believing they do not deserve to be held, loved, or appreciated.
+This can lead to them seeking self-love from other people to heal their wounds and compensate for the lack of affection.

 Related Article: HOW TO SHOW AFFECTION to Your Partners & to Pets (+ Free Tips)

-Love cravings, on the other hand, can result from attachment dysregulation or love addiction, which involves obsessive behaviors toward other people.
-It usually stems from childhood survival patterns or a particularly stressful situation in your life where you had to learn to tolerate feelings of neglect and abandonment.
+On the other hand, love cravings can result from attachment dysregulation or love addiction, which involves obsessive behaviors toward other people.
+It usually stems from childhood survival patterns or a particularly stressful situation where you must learn to tolerate feelings of neglect and abandonment.

 What Do You Do When You Crave Affection?

-Learning about yourself and why you’ve grown to crave attention obsessively is a good first step toward developing more stable relationships.
-You can try to do this on your own or consult with an experienced relationship coach who can assist you in understanding and beginning to heal your wounds.
-You will begin to rely less on others and more on yourself for affection as you practice self-love and acceptance, laying a healthier foundation for future relationships.
+Learning about yourself and why you’ve grown to crave attention obsessively is an excellent first step toward developing more stable relationships.
+You can try to do this on your own or consult an experienced relationship coach who can assist you in understanding and beginning to heal your wounds.
+As you practice self-love and acceptance, you will start to rely less on others and more on yourself for affection, laying a healthier foundation for future relationships.